Hernia Inguinalis (Inguinal Hernia) in Dogs

 The symptoms of an inguinal hernia in dogs can vary, depending on which organs are affected and how severe the hernia is.
 The most common signs include a visible Swelling or a lump in the groin area, which is particularly noticeable when the dog is standing or Coughing.

-Affected dogs may also show signs of discomfort or Pain, especially if the hernia is incarcerated and pressing on nerves or impairing the blood supply to the affected organs.
-In severe cases, Vomiting, loss of appetite, and ApathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest. can occur, indicating a serious impairment of digestion or a blockage.
+Affected dogs may also show signs of discomfort or pain, especially if the hernia is trapped and pressing on nerves or if the blood supply to the affected organs is compromised.
+In severe cases, Vomiting, loss of appetite, and apathy may occur, indicating a serious digestive impairment or blockage.

 Diagnosis